Hey! I’m Stacey Tunteri, Life & Legacy Organizer

 THIS.

 It really hit me, the full impact that decluttering and getting organized had had on my life.
 This process is not just about tidying up.
-It is an examination of one’s life and a resetting of priorities.
+It is an examination of one’s life and values, and a resetting of priorities.

-Ever since, I’ve been on a mission to give women the tools to navigate change and uncertainty with grace and confidence by helping them let go of what no longer serves them.
-Maybe it’s a too-small dress that makes you question whether your body is still worth loving.
-Or the voice of your ex-husband reminding you that you’ll never be good enough.
+Maybe it’s a too-small garment that makes you question whether your body is still worth loving.
+The voice of your ex-partner reminding you that you’ll never be good enough.
 Or a list of to-do’s you’ve been putting off so long that you feel like a failure.

-Sister, go get a garbage bag.
+Baby, go get a garbage bag.

 You don’t have to live weighed down by bullsh*t.